 Feather and Down

-Only source feather and down from geese and ducks that are a by-product of the food industry, have not been force fed and not live plucked or live harvested during the molting period.
+Only source feather and down from geese and ducks that are a by-product of the food industry, have not been force fed and not live plucked or live harvested during the moulting period.

-Traceability systems including audits back to the farm are required using recognized industry schemes and standards to verify this.
+Traceability systems including audits back to the farm are required using recognised industry schemes and standards to verify this.
 Our preference is for suppliers to be compliant with the Responsible Down Standard, DownPass 2017 Standard or equivalent.
-This should also be clearly labeled on packaging and consumer facing information, for example using the RDS Logo Use and Claim Guide or DownPass Label Guide.
+This should also be clearly labelled on packaging and consumer facing information, for example using the RDS Logo Use and Claim Guide or DownPass Label Guide.